mrizaln/sync-cpp/README.md

 ## Customization

-The class [`SyncContainer`](./include/sync_cpp/sync_container.hpp) is an adapter class that flattens the accessor (read and write) to the value inside Sync (readValue and writeValue).
+The class [`SyncContainer`](./include/sync_cpp/sync_container.hpp) is an adapter class that flattens the accessor (read and write) to the value inside Sync (read_value and writeValue).
 You can extend from this class to work with other container (or your custom type) so it will be easier to work with

 > For examples, see how [SyncSmartPtr](./include/sync_cpp/sync_smart_ptr.hpp) and [SyncOpt](./include/sync_cpp/sync_opt.hpp) implemented.